-- 1. You can replace "John Smith" with any name in your mobile or favorites phone book.
-You can also say "Call John Smith" and the system will ask you which phone number you want to call for John Smith. - 2.
-You can replace "Mobile" with "Home", "Work" or "Other". - 3.
-You can replace "Incoming calls" with "outgoing calls", "missed calls" or "all calls" - 4.
-You can replace "248 555 1212" with any phone number supported by your Mobile phone. - 5.
-These commands can be used during a phone call after pushing the Uconnect voice command button <insert talking head icon> on the steering wheel.
-Please note the call will be muled while the VR session is - 6.
-Send dial tones for automanted systems is available white a call is active. - - 7.
-Storing Dial tones in contact names is possible but only the first number encountered in a contact name will be sent.
-For example if there is a number stored in the Home and Work numbers for the contact Voicemail password only the Home number will be sent - 8.
-If your phone does not support phonebook download or call log download over BT than these commands will return a response indicating that the contact does not exist in the phonebook. - 9.
-Emergency and Towing assistance are contacts the have been pre-loaded in the phonebooks.
-Commands such as "Call Emergency" and "Call towing assistance" will call the comesponding number stored with those contacts.
+- You can replace "John Smith" with any name in your mobile or favorite phone book.
+You can also say "Send a message to John Smith" and the system will ask you which phone number you want to send a message to for John Smith. - You can replace "Mobile" with "Home", "Work" or "Other". - You can replace "Incoming Calls" with "Outgoing Calls" or "Missed Calls". - Messaging commands only work if the Uconnect system is equipped with this feature and the mobile phone supports messaging over Bluetooth. - You can replace "248 555 1212" with any phone number supported by your Mobile phone. - You can replace "4" with any message number shown on the screen.

+- If your phone does not support phonebook download or call log download over Bluetooth than these commands will return a response that the contact does not exist in the phonebook. - Available Voice Commands are shown in bold face and underlined in the gray shaded boxes.